Vicente Pires: Infrastructure

 Vicente Pires is served by a power grid, public lighting and asphalt paving, with projects for a water supply and sanitation system in the implementation phase.
-The region presents recurring problems regarding the maintenance of roads, being sensitive to flooding and easily deteriorating in periods with heavy rainfall, which gave it the nickname "Buraco Pires".
+The region presents recurring problems regarding the maintenance of roads, being sensitive to flooding and easily deteriorating in periods with heavy rainfall.
+The lack of properly maintained roads has led to several craters being formed during rainy periods, which gave it the nickname "Buraco Pires".
+Vicente Pires is also an area with the possibility of natural disasters according to Brazil's Civil Police.